Article Read Time

 How many work and personal devices are you juggling between?
 How many devices do you need to maintain an ethical, practical, and user-friendly balance between the two?
 If you are a single device user for the sake of convenience and blur the work and personal lines, you could be a serious cyber security risk.

-Based on our recent risk evaluation for new clients, a stunning percentage of organizations do not even consider work and personal devices overlap risk.
-Many have no policies addressing or installing personal software on organizations’ devices.
-Those who do have policies often have too vague policies or have them go unenforced.
+Based on our recent risk evaluation for new clients, a stunning percentage of organizations do not even consider the overlap of work and personal devices.
+Many organizations have no policies for installing personal software on their devices.
+Those who do have policies often make them too vague or allow them to go unenforced.

 Why is it important to maintain separate Work and Personal Devices?